 Financial Planning With the Help of a Financial Advisor

 While it’s certainly possible to craft a financial plan on your own, it’s an exceptionally difficult process.
-This is where are a financial planning-focused financial advisor can come in handy.
+This is where a financial advisor with financial planning expertise can come in handy.

 Financial advisors differ from specialized professionals like estate planning attorneys, as they focus on a more holistic overview of financial planning.
 They provide not only an overarching gauge of your overall situation, but also extensive advice to help you meet your goals.
 They can also help you create a tax-friendly plan.